abdulfarid-dev/codeZaimBlog/README.md

 - **Blog Posts**
   - Create and publish blog posts
   - View all published posts
-  - Like/unlike posts from other users
   - Post timestamps for tracking creation time

 - **User Management**
   - User profiles with name and email
   - User-specific post creation
-  - Track which users liked each post

 - **Responsive UI**
   - Modern React components with React Router